“I used to sleep under a bridge.

 You don’t need to offer money or showers or even food, just ask….Your kindness may breathe them back to life.

 I’d like to go ahead and thank you now for your future gesture.
 Trust and believe, together we can.”

 This story was submitted to Love What Matters by Amanda Marker.
-You can follow her journey on Facebook.
-Submit your own story here and be sure to subscribe to our free email newsletter for our best stories.
+Be sure to subscribe to our free email newsletter for our best stories.